UWTSD Home - Study With Us - Postgraduate Courses - Sport and Exercise Nutrition (MSc)

 Sport and Exercise Nutrition (MSc, PGDip, PGCert)

-This master’s degree is designed for individuals who wish to work as Sports Nutrition Practitioners / Sports Nutritionists.
+This Master’s degree is designed for individuals who wish to work as sports nutrition practitioners or sports nutritionists.

 Sports Nutrition is a growing area in sport and the programme has been designed to meet the needs of those who wish to work in this field of sport.
 There is currently a high demand for practitioners who have the skills to work in sport.

 This exciting new course has been designed to allow students to attend at weekends with a mix of taught and blended learning, enabling students to balance work and study.

 The programme has been mapped to the competencies of the Sport and Exercise Nutrition Register (SENr) and the programme has SENr accreditation.